zcstarr/modelcontextprotocol/docs/specification/architecture/_index.md

 MCP is built on several key design principles that inform its architecture and implementation:

 1. **Servers should be extremely easy to build**
-    - Clients handle complex orchestration responsibilities
+    - Host applications handle complex orchestration responsibilities
     - Servers focus on specific, well-defined capabilities
     - Simple interfaces minimize implementation overhead
     - Clear separation enables maintainable code